 work individually and collaboratively to use, maintain and develop expert knowledge about sustainability in terms of theoretical, conceptual and methodological elements, showing intellectual independence, creativity and responsibility

 communicate orally and in writing theoretical propositions, methodologies and findings in a way that is appropriate for audience and purpose

 create innovative policy solutions through the application of research skills, practical experience and understanding beyond a single discipline.

 This subject was previously known as Sustainable Development Goals.

 This subject explores the development and implementation of the UN Sustainable Development Goals from a range of theoretical, policy and practical perspectives.
 It contextualises their adoption within an international, domestic and global context.
-Students will analyse and reflect on contemporary issues and discourse of sustainable development, international aid and technological progress, including issues of poverty, food security, healthy lives, quality education, gender equity, water availability, sustainable energy, productive employment, resilient infrastructure, reduction of inequality within and between countries, better human settlements, sustainable production and consumption, climate change action, sustainable use of oceans and terrestrial ecosystems, peaceful and inclusive societies and partnerships for sustainable development.
+Students will analyse and reflect on contemporary issues and discourse of sustainable development, international aid and technological progress, including issues of poverty, food security, healthy lives, quality education, gender equity, water availability, sustainable energy, emission reduction, productive employment, resilient infrastructure, reduction of inequality within and between countries, better human settlements, sustainable production and consumption, climate change action, sustainable use of oceans and terrestrial ecosystems, peaceful and inclusive societies and partnerships for sustainable development.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.